adityaprabhu16/alure-landing/portfolio-app/README.md

     border-radius: 8px; /* Optional: adds rounded corners */
     box-shadow: 0 4px 6px rgba(0, 0, 0, 0.1); /* Optional: adds subtle shadow */
 }

+- .htaccess file:
+ - Allows client side navigation within the SPA.
+ - It's a server side configuration that works seamlessly with client side routing to avoid 404 errors.
+ - Basically tells the server when to route to a specific page.
+Since we're using a SPA framework, the server can't exactly following the routes because the folder does not have a defined directory structure.
+Instead, we allow React Router to handle this navigation for us in the event the server can't navigate to a specific page (e.g. /contact).